-2. Aquatic Preserve Systems
+2. Aquatic Preserve Program

-The majority of Florida's aquatic preserves systems are either in or near regions of increasing urbanization.
+The majority of Florida's aquatic preserves are either in or near regions of increasing urbanization.
 Competition for the use of these areas is great.
 Many wetland areas within or adjacent to the preserves were filled in the past to create usable "dry" land.
 Conversely, significant portions have been dredged to provide fill materials or to create navigation channels.
 In some cases, coastal marshes and mangrove swamps have been drained for mosquito control and to improve upland properties.
-Exploratory wells have been drilled, shell & sand have been mined, and structures of all sizes & shapes have been erected.
+Exploratory wells have been drilled, shell and sand have been mined and structures of all sizes and shapes have been erected.
 In addition, some of the areas have experienced increasing amounts of pollution of various forms.
-Concern over these problems resulted in passage of the Florida Aquatic Preserve Act of 197569, which allows the state to manage the aquatic preserves within its coastal zone.
+Concern over these problems resulted in passage of the Florida Aquatic Preserve Act of 197570, which allows the state to manage the aquatic preserves within its coastal zone.

-The Act was passed to set aside, for the benefit of future generations, certain state-owned submerged lands & associated coastal waters in areas that have exceptional biological, aesthetic, and scientific value as state aquatic preserves.
-A designated aquatic preserve may include open water areas, coastal marshes, mangrove islands, grass flats, sandy beaches, and other features of coastal & inland wetlands.
+The Act was passed to set aside, for the benefit of future generations, certain state-owned submerged lands and associated coastal waters in areas that have exceptional biological, aesthetic and scientific value as state aquatic preserves.
+A designated aquatic preserve may include open water areas, coastal marshes, mangrove islands, grass flats, sandy beaches and other features of coastal and inland wetlands.

 The preserves generally are areas of high natural productivity that provide an essential natural habitat for various living resources.
 Many of the preserves are extremely valuable from a scientific standpoint because of the biological resources in these areas.
-This is recognized by a significant number of universities, environmental organizations, and business interests that have research programs in these areas.
+This is recognized by a significant number of universities, environmental organizations and business interests that have research programs in these areas.

 Many of the aquatic preserves are valued for their scenic and recreational qualities.
 A number of areas have been designated to protect the aesthetics of contiguous state parks.
 In addition, many of the aquatic preserves contain excellent sport fishing opportunities, making them extremely important recreational assets.
-Opportunities for other recreational uses, such as snorkeling, boating, and swimming, are also abundant.
+Opportunities for other recreational uses, such as snorkeling, boating and swimming are also abundant.

-DEP's Office of Resilience and Coastal Protection oversees the management of the state's aquatic preserves (website is located at the following URL: https://floridadep.gov/rcp/aquatic-preserve).
+Aquatic preserve systems are an integral part of the CZM program, following and adding to the goals of the FCMP.
+DEP's Office of Resilience and Coastal Protection oversees the management of the state's aquatic preserves.
+The website is located at the following URL: https://floridadep.gov/rcp/aquatic-preserve.
 Florida is fortunate to have 42 aquatic preserves, encompassing almost two million acres.
 All but four of these aquatic preserves are located along the state's 8,400 miles of coastline in the shallow waters of marshes and estuaries.